Pachwenko/almost-accurate-weather/README.md

 [See this site live here](https://nostalgic-kare-4cc6ce.netlify.app/)

 An honest and fun weather application.
-Built using the [weather.gov API](https://www.weather.gov/documentation/services-web-api) which requires a gridpoint and that gridpoint requires knowing a geolocation so we are using [a free lookup API](https://ipapi.co).
+Built using the [weather.gov API](https://www.weather.gov/documentation/services-web-api) which requires a gridpoint and retreiving that gridpoint requires knowing a geolocation so we are using [a free lookup API](https://ipapi.co) to convert an IP to a geolocation.
+Unfortunately ipapi.co is blocked by Ublock origin so we need to figure out something else eventually...

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/github.com/Pachwenko/almost-accurate-weather)